masterminds-kenya/social_network/checklist.md

 - [x] Data sent to graph template setup to allow a variety of different view options.
 - [x] Insight Graph with javascript buttons to toggle which data shows.
 - [ ] User creation: Manage if influencer has many IG accounts.
-- [ ] Can have Brand give permission for the FB App
+- [s] Can have Brand give permission for the FB App
+- [x] Admin can input information for a brand
 - [ ] Admin can connect Influencer to Brands through Campaign
 - [?] ?Influencer can create a Campaign to connect to Brand?
 - [x] Add Google Sheet API to GCloud app.